estcab00/ecuador-land-use/README.md

 # Ecuador Land Use
-This repository creates a GIF image that shows the evolution of land use in Ecuador, between natural and antrophic usage.
+This repository creates a GIF image that shows the evolution of land use in Ecuador, between natural and anthropic usage.
+It was created as a part of a project led by Ph.D. student Angelo Cozzubo.

 ## 📚 Structure
 The repository is organized as follows: